sanjucs/ml-tools/notes/dl/distributed.md

 		param.grad.data /= dist.get_world_size()
 	```
 ## Collectives
-Collectives communicate across all processes in a group.
+Collectives help to communicate across the processes in a group.
 There are a total of seven collectives implemented in PyTorch:
 * dist.broadcast(tensor, src, group): Copies `tensor` from `src` to all other processes.
-* dist.reduce(tensor, dst, op, group): Applies `op` to `tensor` in every process and stores the result in `dst`.
+* dist.reduce(tensor, dst, op, group): Applies `op` to the `tensor` in every process and stores the result in `dst` process.
 * dist.all_reduce(tensor, op, group): Same as reduce, but the result is stored in all processes.
 * dist.scatter(tensor, scatter_list, src, group): Copies the i<sup>th</sup> `tensor` in `scatter_list` to the i<sup>th</sup> process.
 * dist.gather(tensor, gather_list, dst, group): Copies `tensor` from all processes in `dst`.
 * dist.all_gather(tensor_list, tensor, group): Copies `tensor` from all processes to `tensor_list` on all processes.
-* dist.barrier(group): Blocks all processes in group until each one has entered this function.
+* dist.barrier(group): Blocks all processes in the group until each one has entered this function.

-[example_collective.py](/distributed/examples/example_collectives.py) shows an example with PyTorch collectives
+[example_collective.py](/notes/dl/modules/example_collectives.py) shows an example with PyTorch collectives

 ## Fully Sharded Data Parallel (FSDP)

-FSDP shards model's parameters, gradients and optimizer states across the workers and optionally offload the parameters to CPUs.
-This results in lower memory requirements on device compared to DDP, but with an increase in communication bandwidth requirements.
+FSDP shards the model's parameters, gradients, and optimizer states across the workers and optionally offloads the parameters to CPUs.
+This reduces the device's memory use when compared to DDP but comes at a higher cost in communication bandwidth.

 * Steps involved
-	* Prerequisite - Initialize prcessgroup.
+	* Prerequisite
+		Initialize `ProcessGroup`.
+	* Construction
-	* Construction - Shard model parameters and each rank keeps its own shard.
+		Shard model parameters and each rank keeps its own sharded parameters.
 	* Forward pass
-		* Run allgather to collect all parameters from all ranks of the particular FSDP unit.
+		* Run allgather to collect all parameters from all ranks of the current FSDP unit.
-		* Takes the input on the rank, run the model.
+		* Run the model on the inputs passed to the rank.
-		* Release parameter shards of other ranks.
+		* After forward, release parameter shards of other ranks.
 	* Backward pass
-		* Run allgather to collect all parameters from all ranks of the particular FSDP unit.
+		* Run allgather to collect all parameters from all ranks of the current FSDP unit.
 		* Run backward computation.
 		* Run reduce-scatter to synchronizer gradients.
-		* Release parameter shards of other ranks.
+		* After backward, release parameter shards of other ranks.
 	* Optimizer step
 		* Each rank optimizes it's own sharded parameters.